 “Happiness comes from what we do.
-Fulfilment comes from why we do it.” writes Simon Sinek.
+Fulfillment comes from why we do it.” writes Simon Sinek.

 How great it is that I feel happy and fulfilled with coaching.